 t's been a wild and crazy ride for Gainesville's Less Than Jake, who first met at the University Of Florida over a decade and a half ago.
-But instead of kicking their feet up and resting on their laurels, the ever-busy quintet have been working… (read more)
+But instead of kicking their feet up and resting on their laurels, the ever-busy quintet have been working hard… (read more)

 Tip the Artist